matt9527-marist/MyObsidianNotes/Parallel Processing/000 Introduction.md

 	std::cout << GenerateWelcomeMessage(userName) << "\n";
 }
 ```
+The second solution is better for lots of functions, but when defining several prototypes, we may miss something important.
+We do not want to allow this human error to cause many headaches when compiling our code.

 **Header Files**
 These are .h files.
 This is one solution we can implement to have all function declarations inherited.